 Set your rig tension so that the leeward upper shroud just starts to appear slack – not sloppy, but just not taut.
 Start out close to the upper shroud tension suggested in the chart below for your best guess of the present wind velocity.
 When sailing upwind under proper sail trim, watch the leeward upper shroud, and if it has a great deal of “wiggle” (more than a ½” back and forth), tighten both sides equally until the leeward upper is again just starting to go slack.
 If the breeze lightens, or you start out too tight (no wiggle at all), back off both uppers equally until a slight wiggle just appears.

-The lower shroud tension is checked by trimming the main and jib to the proper position upwind and looking up at the main.
+The intermediate shroud tension is checked by trimming the main and jib to the proper position upwind and looking up at the main.
 Sheet the main about a 3-5 clicks of the mainsheet block tighter than what your normal sailing position should be.
-If the lower shrouds and the check stays are correct, you should see overbend wrinkles in the main that start just below the spreaders and go towards the clew.
-If the wrinkles start above the spreaders, your lowers are too loose.
+If the intermediate shrouds and the check stays are correct, you should see overbend wrinkles in the main that start just below the spreaders and go towards the clew.
+If the wrinkles start above the spreaders, your intermediates are too loose.
 If they start well below the spreaders, your intermediates are too tight.
 The wrinkles should extend from the luff of the sail just above the check stays about 50% of the way back towards the clew.
-If they extend farther than that, your check stays and lowers are too loose.
-If they extend only 30-40% of the way back, your check stays and lowers are too tight.
+If they extend farther than that, your check stays and intermediates are too loose.
+If they extend only 30-40% of the way back, your check stays and intermediates are too tight.
 In full cunningham conditions, it may be hard to see the overbend wrinkles, so try letting the cunningham off a little to get an idea of where the wrinkles are.

 Trim the mainsheet hard enough to make the top batten parallel to the boom.
 You can check this by sighting from underneath the boom on a lateral plane.
 Once you’ve accelerated and you want to point higher, trim harder to cock the top batten slightly to windward.
 We generally recommend sailing with the top leech telltale stalling 75% of the time.
 In flat water, you can trim harder, but in light air and choppy water, you’ll need to ease the mainsheet ( there should be no vang) to twist off the top of the main so that the top batten is eased open about 5-7 degrees from parallel.
 In heavy air, the mainsheet is the gas pedal.
 It isn’t important to keep it in tight and stall the telltale; it is more important to use it to control the boat’s heel angle.
 If you are heeling more than 5 degrees, ease the main, flatten the boat, and then trim back in.
 At times, you might find that the main is over the leeward corner of the boat.
 That’s OK if the boat is flat.